thaleslim/Oberon-Scala/README.md

  - [ ] FunctionsDeclaration(Class) && FunctionsCall(Expression):

  * Needs a way to connect the name to the CommandBlock, Map structure.
+ * Hint: unlock the access to CommandBlock' commands to be able to evaluate if it's a return command, to help with FunctionsCall' eval method.

  - [ ] ReadInt && ReadBool: